hmrc/frontend-template-provider/README.md

 There are two points to note here:

 - The mustache template respects the ordering of the page.
 - If you do not wish to populate a part of the page, you do need to pass anything for it.
-Sensible defualts will be given, and in this case, the default is to not populate the those part of the template.
+Sensible defualts will be given, and in the case of the sidebar, the default is to not populate this part of the template.

 *Adding a class to the main element*